melxx001/logger/Readme.md

 #      Logger

-This module will log errors and metrics via RabbitMQ to Elasticsearch and errorservices.
-IT also has the ability to log to a file and to the console.
+This module will log errors and metrics via RabbitMQ to Elasticsearch.
+It also has the ability to log to a file and to the console.

 ## Installation
 Prior to publishing to npm, you can install using: